FreeCodeCampBusan/javascript_videos/README.md

 16. **Finders Keepers** -- Using function expressions with the `filter()` method.
 YouTube: https://youtu.be/0JrZju2q2bs

+17. **Drop It** -- Using `while` to loop through something an unknown number of times.
+Using `shift()` to remove the first element of an array.
+YouTube: https://youtu.be/T3Q5Pffp6EM

 ## Contribute

 Contributions is what makes open source projects succeed!
 If you see a mistake or think you have a useful improvement, fork/clone this repo and make a pull request!